-The Literary Arts graduate program offers courses in fiction, poetry, and electronic writing.
+The Literary Arts graduate program offers courses in fiction, poetry, and digital language arts.
 (The M.F.A in Playwriting is offered by Theatre and Performance Studies.)

 Students take eight courses, half in writing and half in elective studies, over a two-year period to ensure maximum time for writing.
 In general, students take workshops with two and sometimes three different faculty writers in their respective genres.